 As a result, many experts recommend that you include the dean’s list on your resume.
 However, you should always consider the specifics of that accomplishment.
 In some instances, you may want to avoid its inclusion.

 For example, if you only made the dean’s list for one semester, should you bother to mention it?
 Do you include making the dean's list every semester?

-On the other hand, consistent placement on the dean’s list would certainly be an accomplishment worth noting on your resume.
-Of course, you don’t have to have a perfect record throughout your college years, but multiple appearances on the list are noteworthy.
+On the other hand, making the dean’s list consistently would certainly be an accomplishment worth noting on your resume.
+Of course, you don’t have to have a perfect record throughout your college years, but making the dean’s list multiple times during your college career is noteworthy.

 This can be especially helpful when you’ve recently graduated from college and have limited professional work experience.